jmart5/containerized_autograder/README.md

 ## Reference Information

 * An open-source autograding tool is used inside the container.
 The autograding tool, AutoGrader, was developed by ovsyanka83.
 For more information on AutoGrader, click [here](https://github.com/zmievsa/autograder).
+* The CSV results output file was generated using a python script developed by jmart5.
+For more information, click [here](https://github.com/jmart5/results_generator).